edwardtanguay/dci/what_works/use_vim_in_vscode/index.md

+# What Works

+length: `30 min` presentation
+goal: convince participants to use the vim plugin for VSCode

 ## Increase your coding speed and efficiency by using vim in Visual Studio Code

 - **vi**, created by Bill Joy in 1976: https://en.wikipedia.org/wiki/Vi